-Much like people start weight loss programs or set New Year’s resolutions, the actual amount of people who see their goal to the end is low.
+Millions of people every year start weight loss programs or set New Year’s resolutions.
+However, the actual amount of people who see their goal through to the end is pretty low.
 (BTW, I have an awesome article on KEEPING you New Year’s resolution here).

 This is because goals take time and humans like instant gratification.
 If they don’t see their desired results at lightning speed, they move on to the next thing.

 Truly successful bloggers understand this human inclination.
 They don’t get caught up in the idea of “quick success.”
 Instead, they use the proper motivation that will carry them through to success.

 Here is an awesome infographic of these 9 traits, so you can easily remember them.
 Feel free to pin!

 In business (and in life, for that matter!), it’s always a good idea to look to what others are doing that works and to make your own version of that.

 So study these traits, and work on them in yourself.
 I can tell you from my own experience that doing so will not only change the way you look at blogging, but it will help you to get that blog off the ground and FINALLY start making money!

 Want to increase your Pinterest traffic fast?
 Check out this awesome resource.
 I doubled my Pinterest traffic in less than a month with this book!